Q: What is happening with the diocese’s bankruptcy reorganization case?

 A: The diocese has committed to 17 child protection protocols, designed to help protect children and young people from abuse and prevent sexual misconduct in ministry.
 The Diocese of New Ulm has already enacted many of these protocols, and diocesan and parish leaders continue to be committed to fulfilling each of them now and into the future.
 See the Protocols page for the full listing of protocols.
 For more information about safe environment requirements, see the Promise to Protect page.

 Q. Has the Diocese issued a public apology to victims and survivors?

 A. Yes.
-The Diocese has apologized publicly to victims and survivors and continue to do so both publicly and privately.
+On behalf of the Diocese of New Ulm, Bishop John LeVoir has apologized publicly to survivors and continues to do so both publicly and privately.

 Q. If someone was sexually abused as a child and has not yet come forward what should he or she do?

 A. Anyone who has suffered sexual abuse or exploitation by a priest or anyone else involved in Church ministry in the Diocese of New Ulm should immediately report such misconduct to local law enforcement, regardless of when the misconduct occurred.

 County law enforcement and social service agencies (Updated 2015)

 Contact information for reporting misconduct in each of the fifteen counties of the Diocese of New Ulm.

 Victims and survivors of sexual abuse in Church ministry are also encouraged to contact the diocesan Victim Assistance Coordinator at 1421 6th Street North, New Ulm, MN 56073, or via phone at 507-233-5313, for counseling or other assistance in healing.

 A. Please visit https://protectandheal-dnu.org/ for more information.
 You can also call the diocesan Office of